HKUST-Aerial-Robotics/A-LOAM/README.md

 # LOAM_NOTED
-Hello, here you can see the loam codes noted in Chinese!
+Here you can see the loam codes noted in Chinese!